tbang618/RustGuides/Rustlings/Rustlings3.md

 }
 ```

+There are two types of functions with traits:
+- **methods** which operate on items, or *instances*, of the type and have the syntax `instance.method()`.
+- **associated functions** which are associated with the *type* itself and have the syntax `type::func()`.

+Methods pass the `self` argument to the function signature, which is used to refer to the instance itself, and may return the instance as `Self`; associated functions do not pass `self` in the function signature.
 ### 2. Defining Traits for Specific Types
 Last exercise required implementing `AppendBar` for `String` types.
 Now we do the same for a vector of strings, which requires a different definition of `append_bar()`.

 The function body can be different across different types, but so can the parameters, to a degree.
-For this particular exercise, the vector needs to be mutable, so the parameter can be `mut self` and it still works okay.
+For this particular exercise, the vector needs to be mutable, so the parameter can be `mut self` in the implementation block, even though in the trait block the parameter is simply `self`, and it still works.

-### 3. Default Methods
+### 3. Default Trait Methods
-Rather than implementing each method for each type that uses a trait, you can define a **default method** that the type will use.
+Rather than implementing each method for each type that uses a trait, you can define a **default method** that any type implementing the trait can use.

 The default method is defined in the definition of the trait itself.
 Since the definition won't have the particulars about the type implementing the trait, the default method is restricted in what can be defined.

 In this exercise, even though `SomeSoftware` and `OtherSoftware` have their own `version_number` field, the default method just returns the string `"Some information"`.

 ### 4. Parameters with Traits
 Rather than a concrete type annotation, we can denote a type as implementing a specific interface/trait.
 For example: